serversideup/spin/docs/content/docs/4.command-reference/provision.md

 ## Checklist before executing this command
 Before you execute this command, you should have the following completed:

-- You should have a running **Ubuntu 22.04+ server** with properly configured SSH access and DNS
+- You should have a running **Ubuntu 22.04+ server** with properly configured SSH access
 - The `.spin.yml` file should be configured
-- The `.spin-inventory.ini` file should properly be configured

 ## Options
 The following options are available to set when running this command.